The 7th Lindau Meeting on Economic Sciences and the COVID-19 Pandemic

-The 71st Lindau Nobel Laureate Meeting on Chemistry and the 7th Lindau Meeting on Economic Sciences will take place in summer 2022.
-At this stage, both meetings are planned as in-person events.
+The 7th Lindau Meeting on Economic Sciences will take place in summer 2022.
+At this stage, the meeting is planned as in-person event.

 The COVID-19 pandemic is still in a dynamic state and the response measures around the world may change.
 Please make sure to consider the following four types of regulations you will need to adhere to: